waepoints/waepointstandards-documentation/outline.md

 Modules Of The System(s) On The User’s Device

-Modules Of The Joined and/or From Outside The User’s System Interacting, Mapping(s), Collection(s), System, or Systems, or Device, or Devices, and Users of
+Modules Of The Joined and/or From Outside The User’s System Interacting, Mapping(s), Collection(s), System, or Systems, or Compatible Device, or Compatible Devices, and Users of

 The Highest Priority Permitted For Module Added Material And Use Of Modules

-The Highest Priority Permitted For Module Added Material And Use Of Modules Of The Joined and/or From Outside The User’s System Interacting, Mapping(s), Collection(s), System, or Systems, or Device, or Devices, and User(s) of
+The Highest Priority Permitted For Module Added Material And Use Of Modules Of The Joined and/or From Outside The User’s System Interacting, Mapping(s), Collection(s), System, or Systems, or Compatible Device, or Compatible Devices, and User(s) of

 > The above priorities within the system priorities are elevated in priority below the below priorities in terms of the system priorities